-The office of the Scottish Road Works Commissioner (oSRWC) is a small organisation, with 2 new permanent members of staff joining the Commissioner and the existing 5 permanent members of staff during 2023-24.
-During the financial year 2023-24, efficiency, effectiveness and economy were forefront in guiding the development of the business and corporate plans, as well as in relation to management of the office.
+The office of the Scottish Road Works Commissioner (oSRWC) is a small organisation, with 6 permanent members of staff and the Commissioner.
+During the financial year 2024-25, efficiency, effectiveness and economy were forefront in guiding the development of the business and corporate plans, as well as in relation to management of the office.